Are you looking for a jolt of inspiration, a new way of approaching your writing practice?

 Sometimes all it takes is one wild word to make a poem sing or a sentence fly.
 In that spirit, we’ve created this blog in hopes you’ll find a dose of wild writing mojo to fuel your next sentence.

-Carol Despeaux earned her MFA degree from Goddard College.
+Carol Despeaux Fawcett earned her MFA degree from Goddard College.
 Her poetry has appeared in many literary journals and displayed through Poetry Corners, a project sponsored by the Bainbridge Island Arts & Humanities Council.
 She’s received a poetry grant from Return to Creativity.
 In 2011, she received Honorable Mention in poetry from the Surrey International Writer’s Conference.
 In 2012, her memoir about growing up as an intuitive in a dysfunctional family won 1st place at the Pacific Northwest Writer’s Conference and her short piece, “Assisted Living Questionnaire” won Honorable Mention at the Surrey International Writers Conference.
-In 2013, her poetry and her work-in-progress, a fantasy novel, were finalists in the PNW Writer’s Conference.
+In 2013, her poetry and her work-in-progress, a fantasy novel, were finalists in the PNW Writer’s Conference Contest.
 In 2014, her poems were finalists in the same contest.
-And, for the past three years, her poems have been finalists in the Writer’s Digest Annual Poetry Contest.
+And, finally, in 2015 she won the coveted 1st place award in Poetry at the PNW Writer’s Conference.
+For several years running, her poems have been finalists in the Writer’s Digest Annual Poetry Contest.

 My cousin and I play dress up in my parents’ grocery store.
 Of course, I’m the one in the wedding gown!